-Fig. 10.
-Respondents Knowing that Members of Family are Registered (% Distribution)
+Figure 10: Respondents knowing that Members of family are Registered (% distribution)

-Source: SSP Beneficiary Household Survey, 2021.
+Source: SSP Beneficiary Household Survey, 2021

-Among those who reported that some members of the family are not registered, the key reasons were: not knowing any reason as they have never visited hospital or used SMS service (47 percent); lack of birth registration/B-form or CNIC (25 percent); not knowing that treatment of SSP is linked with the CNIC/B-form and registration in database (21 percent); and change in marital status by 5 percent (Figure 11).
+Among those who reported that some members of the family are not registered, the key reasons were: not knowing any reason as they have never visited hospital or used SMS service (47%); lack of birth registration/B-form or CNIC (25%); not knowing that treatment of SSP is linked with the CNIC/B-form and registration in database (21%); and change in marital status by 5% (Figure 11).

-The programme needs to work on both fronts through its communication strategy: first, every citizen must know the status of whether s/he is enrolled in the programme or not; and, second to resolve specific bottlenecks that escape a minor percentage to be enrolled in the programme due to lack of documents.
+The program needs to work on both fronts through its communication strategy: first, every citizen must know the status of whether s/he is enrolled in the program or not; and, second to resolve specific bottlenecks that escape a minor percentage to be enrolled in the program due to lack of documents.

-Fig. 11.
-Reasons of not Registration in Programme (% Distribution)
+Figure 11: Reasons of not Registration in Program (% distribution)

-The political or ruling government parties mostly politicise the social protection programmes in low-income countries for their political interest.
-We have questioned the beneficiaries about who is running the programme.
-Around one-third of them rightly know that the federal and provincial government manages the programme; still, most of them either do not know or consider that the programme is run by some political party (Figure 12).
+The political or ruling government parties mostly politicize the social protection programs in low-income countries for their political interest.
+We have questioned the beneficiaries about who is running the program.
+Around one-third of them rightly know that the federal and provincial government manages the program; still, most of them either do not know or consider that the program is run by some political party (Figure 12).
 The communication strategy must consider these aspects for rightly sharing the information with the public.

-Fig. 12.
-Knowledge on 'Who is Running Programme' (% Distribution)
+Figure 12: Knowledge on 'who is Running Program' (% distribution)

-The beneficiaries must know the programme's eligibility criteria and various features, including packages, treatment location, documentation required for treatment, etc. A significant proportion of the population needs to learn the right information about the programme.
-For example, 16 percent of the respondents don't know who is eligible and should be part of the programme, 64 percent don't know that only indoor treatment is covered, 60 percent don't know that treatment can be taken only in empanel hospitals, 75 percent don't know that treatment is only for parents with unmarried children, and 68 percent do not know the upper financial limit of the card.
+The beneficiaries must know the program's eligibility criteria and various features, including packages, treatment location, documentation required for treatment, etc. A significant proportion of the population needs to learn the right information about the program.
+For example, 16% of the respondents don't know who is eligible and should be part of the program, 64% don't know that only indoor treatment is covered, 60% don't know that treatment can be taken only in empanel hospitals, 75% don't know that treatment is only for parents with unmarried children, and 68% don't know the upper financial limit of the card.
 Among those who reported the card limit, there was a lot of variation in reporting the amount, ranging from Rs.
 50,000 per annum to one million.